Dive on Fiji's Biggest Giant clams

 Once widespread in the South Pacific, numbers of giant clams have reduced dramatically through over fishing for meat and shell, to the extent that they became extinct in many places, including Fiji.

 In the 1980s Tridacna gigas clams were brought from the Great Barrier Reef in Australia to start a Fiji Government-run breeding program on the island of Makogai, and in 2000 Tokoriki Diving project based at Tokoriki Island Resort was the first to reintroduce them to the west of Fiji.
+On and off during the first 20 years of the project, baby giant clams (the size of matchboxes) were shipped from the Fisheries Station on Makogai Island to Tokoriki Island Resort.
+Despite the best of intentions there were always geographical, logistical and financial constraints.
+The scientists working at Makogai Island were knowledgeable and true champions of conservation, but their project was underfunded by Government, and their ability to breed giant clams was impacted.

 The aim of the project is to create a colony of clams in a protected area to allow successful breeding.
 This will hopefully allow regeneration of the species not only on the reefs around Tokoriki but also across the west of the country.